Most of you know that I am torn between many passions and poetry is one of them.

 Sometimes if you look at your stamps in a different way you can use

-part of them for a project to alter the style or form, and create a whole
+part of them for a project to alter the style or form, and create a whole new look.

 Most experienced stampers know how to isolate the part of a stamp they want to feature by creating a mask.
 This can be a positive or a negative mask.